themeum/kirki/readme.txt

 Just install this plugin and activate it.
 For configuration instructions please visit http://kirki.org/#configuration

+== 0.6.0 - 2012-02-25, dev time: 9 hours==
+* Fix: Tooltips now properly working
+* New: Added checkbox switches
+* New: Added checkbox toggles
+* Fix: Generated CSS is not properly combined & minified
+* Fix: Re-structuring files hierarchy
+* Fix: Simplify the way controls are loaded
+* New: Only load control classes when they are needed
+* New: Introducing Kirki_Customize_Control class
+* Fix: CSS tweaks
+* New: Sortable control (creating one is identical to a select control, but with `'type' => 'sortable'`)
+* Fix: Double output CSS (props @agusmu)
+* New: Google fonts now parsed from a json file.

 == 0.5.1 ==
 * Fix: Transport defaults to refresh instead of postMessage